AIBTC Working Group

 send

-Purpose: Sends a message that is recorded on the blockchain
+Purpose: Sends a message that is emitted as a print event on the blockchain.

 Parameters:

-Returns: (response bool) - Returns success (true) if the message is sent
+Returns: (response bool err-code) - Returns (ok true) if the message is sent, otherwise an error.

 Print Events